outofdesk/outofdesk.github.io/about.md

 I believe in incremental change and progress and try my best to make small changes that will constantly make me a little better over time.
 And I believe that the little things we think and do every day matter a lot more in the long-term than focused, intense bouts of change.

 I consider myself a curious person by nature and like to learn new things.
-Since 2016, when I first starting hiking, I've been drawn more towards outdoor activities and have subsequently gotten into backpacking, running and biking.
+Since 2016, when I first started hiking, I've been drawn a lot towards outdoor activities and have subsequently gotten into backpacking, running and biking.

 One of the *many* things I want to get better at is writing and with this blog, I hope to do more of it.
 I'm also going to resist the temptation to look back at my writing, criticize it and take down the blog!